ably77/knative-istio-tutorial/README.md

 oc adm policy add-scc-to-group anyuid system:serviceaccounts:istio-system istioctl install --set profile=openshift -y
 ```
-As you can see, there is extra configuration necessary for OpenShift Istio deployments because of the use of Security Context Constraints (SCCs) in OpenShift.
+As we can see, there is extra configuration necessary for OpenShift Istio deployments because of the use of Security Context Constraints (SCCs) in OpenShift.
 Istio components require the use of UID 1337 which is reserved for the sidecar proxy component.
 For this reason in this tutorial we will need to allow the `anyuid` SCC to be used anywhere Istio is used, rather than the default `restricted` SCC.

 #### Using Istio mTLS capabilities
-Since there are some networking communications between knative-serving namespace and the namespace where your services running on, you need additional preparations for mTLS enabled environment.
+Since there are some networking communications between knative-serving namespace and the namespace where our services running on, we need additional preparations for mTLS enabled environment.

 Enable sidecar container on `knative-serving` system namespace.
 ```